 - Compiles statistics on patient outcomes and houses an international data registry, under the sponsorship of the National Institute of Diabetes and Digestive and Kidney Diseases

 - Houses a biobank for urine, plasma, whole blood and liver samples collected from people with primary hyperoxaluria

-Research studies at the center include:
+Research studies include:

-- Finding gene mutations in people with primary hyperoxaluria and discovering how those genes may related to disease outcomes
+- Finding gene mutations in people with primary hyperoxaluria and discovering how those genes may be related to disease outcomes

 - Developing radiology techniques to measure renal calcium content and stones